 Colby’s issue isn’t uncommon.
-Plenty of men aren’t quite so eager to jump into having sex with their pregnant wives, for issues that relate to everything from general worry to basic attraction.
+Therapists note that plenty of men aren’t quite so eager to jump into having sex with their pregnant wives, for issues that relate to everything from general worry to basic attraction.
 So what’s a loving husband to do?

-While some men may take issue with their partner’s pregnant body or the clothes they wear, they remain in the minority.
+While some men may take issue with their pregnant wife’s body or the clothes they wear, they remain in the minority.
 According to Rapini, the majority of couples who come see her for problems pertaining to pregnancy, and sex, are there for much deeper reasons.

 “Typically, men who don’t find their pregnant wives attractive are also sitting on major fears about the future, about being a good dad, about being able to provide,” says Rapini.
 “What women need to understand is that if he’s not attracted to their pregnant body, it rarely has to do with them.”

 According to Rapini, communicating these concerns usually helps free up enough space to invite intimacy back into the relationship.
-This means there’s a need for men to speak freely without fear of upsetting her.
+This means there’s a need for men to speak freely without fear of upsetting their wives.
 If this seems impossible between the two of you, seeking out some professional help can help to provide a space to speak openly.